-• Accommodation and Meals
+Accommodation and Meals

-The 6th EAHRP will most likely be held in Tanzania or Kenya with the venue being confirmed at a later date.
+The 7th EAHRP will be held in Tanzania, Kenya, and Uganda with the venue being confirmed at a later date.
 Accommodation and meals will be provided from the first day to the last day of the training.